 And we don't have to have to sacrifice or give up our quality of life for zero waste.
 In fact, zero waste isn't about sacrifice.
 It's about having safe and reliable products, abundant resources, healthy food, clean air and water, healthy families and communities—the things we really want.
 Zero waste has even been shown to be one of the fastest, cheapest, and most effective strategies available for combating climate change.

-As of January 2011, Eureka Recycling houses two community energy programs formerly of the Green Institute: Metro CERT and the Food Service Energy Leadership Program.
-The Green Institute and Eureka Recycling share a history of working on waste reduction and energy conservation issues in the metro area.
-Recognizing the importance of these programs in our community, Eureka agreed to provide stable footing for these programs when it was approached by the Green Institute in 2010.
-The Green Institute had been incubating these programs, but made the decision in 2010 to re-focus on its role as a historic leader in the green building industry.
+In January 2011, Eureka Recycling provided a home for two community energy programs formerly of the Green Institute: Metro CERT and the Food Service Energy Leadership Program.
+The Green Institute (which sadly closed its doors in 2011) and Eureka Recycling have long shared a history of working on waste reduction and energy conservation issues in the metro area.
+Recognizing the importance of these programs in our community, Eureka agreed to support these programs and their people to find the best future, either within Eureka’s programs or elsewhere.

 Last Update: August 2011